arn-the-long-beard/talk-and-seek/README.md

             - The server asks Wikipedia
             - The server injects the data and the html
             - fast delivering and SEO
-         - => But get  :warning: "Mixed Content: The page at 'https://mysterious-atoll-69963.herokuapp.com/talk' was loaded over HTTPS, but requested an insecure resource 'http://en.wikipedia.org/w/api.php?list=search&srsearch=Iceland&srlimit=40&format=json&action=query&redirects=&origin=*'.
-This content should also be served over HTTPS. '"
+         - => No warning about http request loaded server side
          - => Need to fix wikijs to https to have it clean

 - Every time somebody loads the page talk-and-seek, they can find their last research